Automatically Enhancing the Quality of Android App Bug Reports: : Generating Enhanced Bug Reports

 \subsection{Contextual Information Extraction}

-\ap annotates the user-submitted bug report to specify three components (OB, EB, and S2Rs) and extracts three app information elements (app screen information, GUI interactions, and buggy screen) as context for the LLM to generate high-quality bug reports. \looseness=-1
+\ap annotates the user-submitted bug report to specify three components (OB, EB, and S2Rs) and extracts three app information elements (app screen information, GUI interactions, and buggy screen) as context for the LLM. \looseness=-1

-\subsubsection{OB/EB/S2R Sentence Annotation.}
+\subsubsection{OB/EB/S2R Sentence Annotation}

-\rev{\ap analyzes the input bug report and identifies the \textbf{sentences that express the OB, EB, and S2Rs }(\Cref{fig:approach}.b).
-We frame this task as a text classification problem in which \ap leverages the LLM to classify each sentence in the report as OB, EB, S2R, or other. \ap first decomposes the report into individual sentences, then provides them as context to \gpt via zero-shot, rule-based prompting to obtain sentence labels.
-The original bug report with labeled sentences is passed to the next phase.
-This labeling allows \ap to prioritize OB/EB/S2R content during component generation, while retaining the full bug report context, which may include extra information such as environment details (build number, device, operating system, \etc), code snippets, or stack traces. }
+\rev{\ap identifies the \textbf{sentences that express the OB, EB, and S2Rs} in the input bug report (\Cref{fig:approach}.b). \ap decomposes the report into individual sentences and uses \gpt with zero-shot, rule-based prompting to classify each sentence as OB, EB, S2R, or other.
+The labeled report is then passed to the next phase. \looseness=-1

-We extended the S2R classification prompt template from Mahmud \etal~\cite{mahmud2025combining} following their data-driven methodology for classifying OB, EB, and S2R sentences.
-The template includes the definition of OB, EB, and S2R with detailed guidelines to classify all sentences in the bug report.
-The prompt template and the OB/EB/S2R identification results are found in our replication package~\cite{package}.
+Based on prior work's data-driven methodology~\cite{mahmud2025combining}, we designed a prompt to classify OB, EB, and S2R sentences.
+The template (found in our replication package~\cite{package}) includes the OB/EB/S2R definitions with detailed guidelines to classify all sentences in the bug report. \looseness-1 }

-\subsubsection{App Screen Description Generation.}
+\subsubsection{App Screen Description Generation}

-\ap uses \textbf{app screen descriptions} generated by a vision-capable LLM as the next piece of app context.
-These natural language summaries convey the functionality and purpose of the given app screens and may include functional and visual details about screen layouts, GUI components, and functions offered.
+\rev{\ap uses \textbf{app screen descriptions} generated by the LLM as additional app context.
+These descriptions summarize each screen's functionality, layout, GUI components, and available actions. \ap generates one description for every identified screen in the execution model using zero-shot prompting on textual screen metadata (\eg layout and UI component information).
 An example of an app screen description is: ``This popup menu provides options such as changing the date range, exporting to CSV, ...
-It appears as a dialog over the main task list.'' \textbf{\ap generates a description for each app screen} in the execution model, which is annotated by a unique ID. \rev{The description is generated by the LLM using zero-shot prompting, with screen-level metadata (\eg layout and UI component information) used as context.} This information is expected to help the LLM identify the required interactions to reproduce the bug, used to generate atomic S2Rs, as well as a suspected buggy screen (\Cref{subsec:screen_locatization}).
-Prompts for this step can be found in our replication package~\cite{package}. \looseness=-1
+It appears as a dialog over the main task list.''
+This context can help the LLM identify the interactions mapped to a reproduction scenario, generate atomic S2Rs, and localize the suspected buggy screen (\Cref{subsec:screen_locatization}).
+The prompt template is available in our replication package~\cite{package}.} \looseness=-1

-\subsubsection{GUI Interaction Extraction.}
+\subsubsection{GUI Interaction Extraction}